Stop Scrolling. Start Doing

 If you spend two hours standing in a line to eat a meal that takes twenty minutes to consume, you haven't "had a relaxing morning."
 You’ve performed an unpaid shift as a seat-filler.

 The decision to join a brunch queue is the ultimate failure of Action over Information.
 You’ve let a "Best Brunch" list or a TikTok reel convince you that this specific sourdough is the only one worth your time.
 Meanwhile, three blocks away, there’s a diner or a bistro with an empty booth and a kitchen that actually has time to season your food.
-But you won’t go there, because it hasn't been "validated" by the crowd.
 You’re choosing the line because you’re afraid of making a "wrong" choice, not realizing that waiting is the wrongest choice you can make.

-If you want to reclaim your weekend, you have to stop participating in the herd mentality.
+If you want to feel like a human being on Monday, stop participating in the herd mentality.

 The "No-Line" Mandate: If there is a crowd on the sidewalk, the kitchen is slammed, the staff is exhausted, and your food will be rushed.
 A crowded restaurant is a factory; an uncrowded one is a kitchen.
 Choose the kitchen.

-The 20-Minute Rule: If the engine gives you a coordinate and you see a line, you have 60 seconds to find an alternative.
+The 60-Second Pivot: If the engine gives you a coordinate and you see a crowd, you have 60 seconds to find an alternative.
 Do not negotiate with the hostess.
 Do not "wait for a drink at the bar."
 Move.

 Your weekend is only 48 hours long.
 Don't spend four of them staring at a hostess stand.
 Stop scrolling.
 Start doing.